ceever/PCManFM-Qt-Context-Menu/README.md

 * It is quick and dirty, and does not support passwords.
 * It also has a 10 sec timeout (to act on a stuck 7z)—in case your archive is too large, this needs to be adjusted.
 * In case you are happy with the already existing "Extract here" of your file browser, you can exclude these cases by reducing the mimetypes in the action file.

+**Copy name (to clipboard)** (copy_name.sh and copy_name_plus.sh):
+* Single file: Copy the bare filename, name and extension, folder path, full path, as well as the 1st word, 2nd word, 3rd word, or last word of the bare filename, to the clipboard.
+Some consessions are made for hidden files with "." at the beginning.
+* Multiple files: Copy the list of bare filenames, name and extensions, or full paths of the selected files to the clipboard.
+The latter ist particularly useful because the file manager itself adds "file://" to the names when using CTRL-C.

 ---
 **Can I use these actions to modify the context menu on the LXQt Desktop?**